 This program is offered through the Building the Future: Opportunities for Early Childhood Educators program.

 Eager to advance your ECE career?
 Consider taking the accelerated path to ECE Level 2, year one of ECE diploma.
-If you’re determined, this option lets you complete the remaining first-year classes and practicums by June 30, 2024.
+If you’re determined, this option lets you complete the remaining first-year classes and practicums by June 30, 2025.

-If you are working on your Ministry of Early Years Level 2 with other post-secondary recognized, please contact one of the student advisors to help you with your education plan to ensure you will attain your Level II.
+If you are working on your Ministry of Early Years Level 2 with other post-secondary recognized, please contact one of the student advisors to help you with your education plan to ensure you will attain your Level 2.

 To qualify:

 1. You must be accepted into the Early Childhood Education diploma program as a part-time/online distance student to be part of this project.
-You are applying to be a part-time /online distance student not applying to an ECE location (e.g., Prince Albert, Regina or Saskatoon base program.
+You are applying to be a part-time /online distance student not applying to an ECE location (e.g., Prince Albert, Regina or Saskatoon base program).
 You are responsible for the application fee.

 2. Actively enrolled in ECE Level 2 classes or recently accepted in the Early Childhood Education diploma program as a part-time/online distance student within the last six months, if you have not yet taken Level 2 courses, through Sask Polytech.